 You are Not Alone: Contact Our Car Accident Lawyers Today

 Assessing damages in personal injury claims can be challenging when you are dealing with injuries that cannot necessarily always be measured with a number, such as those suffering from chronic pain and other conditions where the issue is persistent.
-The personal injury lawyers at Preszler Injury Lawyers have helped countless clients throughout Nova Scotia and surrounding areas to obtain the compensation that they need to get back on the road to recovery.
+The car accident injury lawyers at Preszler Injury Lawyers have helped countless clients throughout Nova Scotia and surrounding areas to obtain the compensation that they need to get back on the road to recovery.
 We have been assisting victims of car accidents, slip and fall accidents, long term disability claims, as well as other injury matters since 1959.
 Our national presence across numerous provinces in Canada has resulted in thousands of claims being settled.
 Our clients are never treated like file numbers, and instead, we devote an entire legal team to each and every one of their claims, ensuring constant communication and updates as claims progress.
 We also make sure to treat our clients like family, where our lawyers are not paid unless you are, and we will come to you when your injuries prevent you from traveling to our offices.

 If you or a loved one has been involved in an accident here in Nova Scotia or surrounding areas, contact our personal injury lawyers today for a free consultation to find out how we can help.
 Regardless of how severe your injuries are; we are ready to fight on your behalf to obtain the compensation you need to get back on the road to recovery.
 We also help clients with disability benefits, bicycle accidents, dog bite injuries, wrongful death, motorcycle accidents, sexual abuse, medical malpractice, slip, trip and fall accidents, birth injuries, truck accidents, premises liability, snowmobile and ATV accidents, defective products, and more.